miracle-wm-org/miracle-wm-wiki/docs/configuration/introduction.md

 # Introduction
-Miracle is configured via a `YAML` format.
+Miracle is configured via a `YAML` file.
 This section describes the settings that you may define in that file.

 ## File location
 The configuration file will be written blank the first time that you start the compositor.
-The file is named miracle-wm.yaml and it is written to your config directory, most likely at:
+The file is located at `$XDG_CONFIG_HOME/miracle-wm.yaml`.
+It is written on the initial startup of `miracle` if it does not yet exist.
+The most likely location is:

 ```
 ~/.config/miracle-wm.yaml.
 ```

-The configuration is in the `YAML` file format.
+!!! note
+    See the [arch user guide](https://wiki.archlinux.org/title/XDG_Base_Directory) for information about `$XDG_CONFIG_HOME`.